 Study upon study shows that the best performing organisations enjoy the very highest levels of staff commitment, the lowest levels of toxic attitudes and very high levels of staff satisfaction.
 They show that this results only from the highest quality of leadership that is focused on enabling others to achieve their best.
 Leadership born from a character centered on Christ’s servant heart is a leadership style of the highest quality.

 Creativity and vigour

-Organisations which have the highest quality of leadership and a staff who delight in achieving their best, are vibrant and vigorous.
-They are creative and innovative as they find better and more effective ways of working and using their resources.
+Organisations that have the highest quality of leadership and a staff who delight in achieving their best, are vibrant and vigorous.
+They are creative and innovative, as they find better and more effective ways of working and using their resources.
 They excel in resolving difficult issues and challenges which would otherwise limit achievement.

 Growing high quality people

-Christ-centred servant leaders are concerned to enable those whom they lead to achieve their full potential in Kingdom service.
-Consequently they invest in the quality of their people by growing their skills, experience, confidence and wisdom.
+Christ-centered servant leaders are concerned to enable those whom they lead to achieve their full potential in Kingdom service.
+Consequently, they invest in the quality of their people by growing their skills, experience, confidence, and wisdom.
 Studies show that high quality people with high levels of staff satisfaction lead directly to the highest quality outcomes for the organisation.

 Extending organisational capacity

 The high levels of commitment, job satisfaction, vigour, creativity, and quality, that emerge under exemplary leadership, enable organisations to work smarter and more efficiently, finding more effective ways of using often limited money and resources.
 As a result, they will increase their organisation’s capacity, because they are able to find ways of achieving more with the limited resources available.

 Highly effective performance

 As a direct result of exemplary servant leadership, exhibiting a character centered on Christ’s servant heart, an organisation will not only reflect Christ’s character more brightly, but it will be highly effective and able to achieve more.
 Studies show that similar organisations massively outperform their peers on key staff, operational, and financial measures.